CIMR-Algos/SoilMoisture_ATBD/book/baseline_algorithm_definition.md

 -->

 ##### Ancillary data

+Two sets of Land Surface Temperature will be included as ancillary data: the one estimated from CIMR Ka/Ku bands and the one from ECMWF.
+This will allow for some flexibility in the design and validation phase of the algorithm prototype.

 The static global maps for CIMR H and ω are computed through a weighted method.
 This approach takes into consideration the fraction of the MODIS IGBP land cover class that is contained within a given CIMR pixel.
 The data used for these computations are derived from the IGBP classification as identified in the study conducted by Fernandez-Moran {cite:p}`fernandez-moran2017b`.
 In Table {ref}`wandH`, different values of ω and H are listed according to land cover type.
 Based on these criteria, static global maps of ω and H have been produced as part of the ancillary dataset.